 According to the experts at sweathelp.org, “Antiperspirants are applied to the top of the skin (which is why you sometime hear them called “topical” treatments).
 Once an antiperspirant is applied to the skin, perspiration in the underarm grabs and dissolves the antiperspirant particles, pulling them into the pores and forming superficial plugs that are just below the surface of the skin.
 When your body senses that the sweat duct is plugged, a feedback mechanism stops the flow.”

 It’s not uncommon for people to ask “what’s the best deodorant for hyperhidrosis?”

-The answer: There isn’t one.
+The answer might be surprising.
+There isn’t one.
 Deodorants don’t stop or reduce sweat.
-Deodorants are designed to mask the smell from sweat with sweet smelling frangrances.
-That’s it.
+Deodorant eliminates odor causing bacteria and masks body odor.
 Antiperspirant / Deodorant combo products are out there, but they typically fall short in treating more severe cases of hyperhidrosis.

 There are many effective antiperspirant solutions out there, but it’s important to find an antiperspirant that works best for you.
 Each person has different body chemistry and one antiperspirant that works for person A, may not work at all for person B. I know… it’s not the answer you were looking for.

 A good place to start: Thanks to the interwebs, we have access to a whole world of people giving real-time feedback of every available antiperspirant.
 It’s not hard to find which antiperspirants are actually doing their job… and doing it well.
 Start with the most reputable antiperspirant brands (Lots of sales, user reviews, and positive customer feedback).
 This one has over 3000 5-star reviews on Amazon 😉

 An Antiperspirant Recommendation from Trusted Medical Expert Dr. Keri Peterson